 Wood flooring is considered the most cozy, elegant type of flooring out there.
 Of this type, hardwood flooring is easily the king.
 Despite its expensive price tag, vulnerability to scratches and moisture, and required maintenance, many still go for this flooring in pursuit of a dream home.

 The honest reality is that hardwood isn’t ideal if you have a big family and/or indoor pets who can contribute to the wear and tear of your home.
 In light of that, you must be game for sanding or refinishing every few years.

 Is the perfect look worth the budget and all the trouble?
 Maybe not.
 So, here’s where the alternatives come in.

 Alternatives to Hardwood Flooring

 Thankfully, there are other types of flooring that achieve the same look of hardwood—without all the cons.
 Most importantly, these alternatives come at a lower cost and are even more durable and easier to clean than wood.
 Interested?
-Then keep reading, for here are the four top alternatives to hardwood flooring.
+Then keep reading, for here are the 5 top alternatives to hardwood flooring.